DingXiaoH/ACNet/README.md

 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 ```

 3. Train a regular ResNet-18 on ImageNet as baseline.
+The top-1 accuracy will be around 70.6%.
 ```
 python -m torch.distributed.launch --nproc_per_node=8 acnet/do_acnet.py -a sres18 -b base
 ```

 4. Train a ResNet-18 on ImageNet with Asymmetric Convolution Blocks.
-The code will automatically convert the trained weights to the original structure and test it.
+The code will automatically convert the trained weights to the original structure and test.
 ```
 python -m torch.distributed.launch --nproc_per_node=8 acnet/do_acnet.py -a sres18 -b acb
 ```